No matter how old you are or whether you drink or not, it's important to know how alcohol affects people and to learn ways to minimise the risks.

 Hello Sunday Morning

-HSM is a movement towards a better drinking culture.
+A movement towards a better drinking culture.
 Start your journey by doing their drinking quiz or downloading their app.

 Better Health Channel - Alcohol

-The Victorian Government's Health website has lots of information about alcohol, from social drinking to the health effects of alcohol.
+Information about alcohol, from social drinking to the health effects of alcohol.

-Say When has lots of simple tools for staying in control of your drinking, including a drink check chart, a drink calculator and tools to monitor your own drinking profile.
+Simple tools for staying in control of your drinking, including a drink check chart, a drink calculator and tools to monitor your own drinking profile.

 Youth Support and Advocacy Service (YSAS)